Lartsch/feintech-sw411-web-remote/README.md

 ```
 - The `--auto-port` flag will make the script auto-detect the correct port on Linux and Windows based on the VID/PID known to me.
 - You can also use `--port` instead to specify the serial port yourself
+- The URL of the UI is shown at startup.
+You can also change the address/port.
 - Use `--help` for more information
 - Obviously, this should preferably be setup as a system service (systemd/systemctl, Windows service, ...) which works perfectly (and put it behind a reverse proxy like `nginx` if you want)